gwaidan/metro-modular/ColonelMIDI/readme.md

 <b>v0.1 (initial):</b> Main changes over gm5x5x5 and reference board are:

+-grouping MIDI ports by IN or OUT orientation rather than pairing by port number, as controllers and sound modules are more likely to be separate nowadays

 -usage of Kicad v9 rather than the deprecated EAGLE format;

 -reverse voltage proection Schottky diode on Vcc;